TUD-STKS/SupplementalCodeTemplate/README.md

     - `train.csv`: Training data as CSV file
     - `test.csv`: Test data as CSV file
 - `results/`
-    - After the run: pre-trained model and results as CSV file (if desired).
+    - (Pre)-trained model as joblib file
-    - TODO: What to do here?
+    - Results as CSV file.

 ## Usage
 The easiest way to reproduce the results is to use a service like